AjuAJ/AutoSec/README.md

 1. **Problem 1: Hack the CAN Bus**
    - Your mission is to infiltrate a vehicle's **CAN bus** and gain control over its electronic components, like the engine or door locking systems.
 The goal of this challenge is to intercept and manipulate unprotected communication between 2 ECUs to turn the LED ON, demonstrating the risks of unsecured systems.
    - Tools Required: **Arduino**
+   - UNO and Driver: https://daimler.sharefile.eu/d-sd25737c608ed459bb01ca121f708c7ef (Due to limited laptops, we request the participants to download the IDE and drivers on your laptops)

 2. **Problem 2: Secured Access**
 3. **Problem 2: Secured Communication**